xuxiaoxxxx/3D-VLA/README.md

 ## 2D image Preparation
-To obtain the 2D projected image, you can process like:
+To obtain the 2D projected images, you can process like:
 ```
 python referit3d/data_process/generate_2d_referit3d.py --log-dir referit3d/data_process/logs/nr3d
 ```
 here you need to change the path in the generate_2d_referit3d.py.
+Then using the CLIP to process your projected images.

 ## Training